 Pregnancy tests are usually simple urine tests that screen for a hormone called human chorionic gonadotropin (hCG).
 HCG is released when a fertilized egg attaches to the lining of the uterus and is only found in the body if you are pregnant.
 You can take a home pregnancy test or go to a medical provider to be tested.
 Brown students can make an appointment for a pregnancy test at Health Services by calling 401.863-3953.
 The test is covered by your Health Services fee, so there is no charge at the time of your visit.
-Home pregnancy tests are available in the Health Services pharmacy for about $5 for a package of two tests.
+Home pregnancy tests are available in the Health Services pharmacy for $5-$10.
 Tests are also available at most drugstores and are usually about $15.

 If you take a home test, it's important to follow all of the instructions carefully.
 The results will be either positive - meaning pregnant - or negative - meaning not pregnant.
 When used as directed, the home tests have similar results to the urine pregnancy tests in most medical providers' offices.